Did you know that one in eight drivers in the United States does not carry auto insurance?

 If you were involved in a car accident where there is no insurance coverage, contact our legal team.
 We will research your case, identify liability, talk with witnesses and represent you before insurance companies and the court, if needed.

 Whatever your case may be, our tenacious attorneys will strive to ensure the best possible outcome for you, after your accident.

 What Happens If You Get In An Accident Without Insurance?
 Key Takeaways

-Our compassionate and knowledgeable team at Spar & Bernstein will review the details of your case and determine the best course of action for the most ideal outcome.
+Our compassionate and knowledgeable team at Spar & Bernstein represent car accident victims in New York and New Jersey.
+If you were injured in an automobile accident, we will review the details of your case and determine the best course of action for the most ideal outcome.